History of Upper Canada College: World Wars

 More than 400 graduates perished during both the First and Second World Wars, the first being Lt.
 C. Gordon Mackenzie of the Royal Scots Fusiliers, on October 24, 1914.
 By the end of WWI, 176 Old Boys were dead.

 One year later the Upper Canada College ambulance was presented to the forces, and was delivered to France at the beginning of 1916.
 By May the next year the vehicle had travelled almost three thousand miles, and carried five thousand wounded men.

 The outbreak of the Second World War saw the college lose a number of its best masters, although the majority were too old to join and remained behind at the school.
 UCC welcomed a large number of war refugees; by May 1941 there were ninety seven.
 The increasing number led to some concern amongst the board of governors, as these students were not paying tuition.
 A war chest was also started for the purpose of sending packages to Old Boys, and help support the children of Old Boys killed or wounded in battle.

 Historian Jack Granatstein, in his book The Generals, demonstrated that UCC graduates accounted for more than 30% of Canadian generals during the Second World War, including General Harry Crerar, general officer commanding-in-chief of the First Canadian Army, and Major-General Bruce Matthews, general officer commanding the 2nd Canadian Division and later chairman of the college's board of governors.
 In total, 26 Old Boys achieved brigadier rank or higher in WWII.

+Prince Edward, Prince of Wales (later Edward VIII and then Duke of Windsor), was in 1920 appointed as UCC's official visitor, at the Prince's request.
+The College Times wrote at the time:

+It will be a great pleasure to all to hear that the HRH the Prince of Wales has expressed a wish to be given the fine old English title of visitor of this school.
+HRH met so many 'Old Boys' while [fighting in the First World War] that, when he made his visit to Canada last year, he instituted special inquiries about the previous history of the College.
+Finding that the title existed, he has thus honored us by becoming 'Visitor of Upper Canada College' [...]
+The gracious offer of the Prince places the position on a still higher plane and it makes us all feel a lot prouder of the grand old College to which we belong.

+Edward was removed from the post when he abdicated the Canadian throne in 1936.

 In 1923 The War Book of Upper Canada College was published, commemorating each Old Boy who served in the "Great War" of 1914–1918.
 Those who gave their lives are contained in a separate section.
 There are also two gilt boards in the college's main foyer that commemorate the names of the dead, one for each World War.